AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

         "X": 13,
         "Y": 12
     },
-    "Layer": "Back",
+    "Layer": "Buildings",
     "SetProperties": {
-        "MEEP_Letter": "Pretend this is a very, very long letter with multiple evil Joja-related plans in it.", "MEEP_Letter_Type": "2"
+        "Action": "MEEP_Letter Pretend this is a very, very long letter with multiple evil Joja-related plans in it.", "MEEP_Letter_Type": "2"
     }
 }